 Pennylane offers individualized consultations that consist of a review of your work, an initial critique and discussion, suggestions, guidance and setting goals for a particular direction.
 Consultations vary in topics, including breaking into the gallery industry, improving or fine-tuning your current body of work or applying to a residency, school or competition.

 2015 rates are $85 per introductory session.
-There is an additional $10 travel cost for meetings taking place outside of the lower mainland.
+There is an additional $10 travel cost for meetings taking place outside of the lower mainland, this includes North and West Vancouver, Burnaby, Surrey, Coquitlam, Richmond and beyond.
 Payment is required at the beginning of the session.
 If the work requires further critique, artists are encouraged to schedule another session in 2-3 months’ time.
 Consultations typically occur on Thursday and Friday afternoons, each session is approximately 90 minutes long and held at the artist’s studio or location of choice.

-One week before your session, please send Pennylane any questions regarding your work and/or the art industry.
+One week before your session, please send Pennylane any questions regarding your work and/or the art industry that you’d like to cover.
 Submit a brief outline of the goals you are hoping to reach through your work in the short and long term.
-As well, please include an example of your work (jpeg format or link to your website) and any particular artists you admire or are influenced by.
+Lastly, please include an example of your work (jpeg format or link to your website) and any particular artists you admire or are influenced by.

 Navigating the Art Industry: Professional Practices for Emerging Artists is a unique 3-hour seminar designed specifically for emerging artists preparing to approach the commercial and public art industry.
 It is ideal for fine artists of any media pursuing careers in the commercial Vancouver art market or those looking to expand their exhibition repertoire.